patryk-kawalarz/cache-interceptor2/README.md

 # Angular cache interceptor

-This interceptor caches are all http requests for 60 minutes and stores them in IndexedDB using [localForage](https://github.com/localForage/localForage).
+This interceptor caches http requests from white list for x minutes.

 ## Installation